Information For Authors

 4. Full title of the article in the language of the submitted text.

-5. Abstract in the language of the submitted text (up to 1200 characters).
+5. Abstract in the language of the submitted text (at least 200 words).

 6. Full title of the article in English.